-During the finalization of this manuscript, the \texttt{pyEFPE} waveform model became available~\cite{Morras2025a}, a new Python implementation of the long-developing EFPE framework~\cite{Klein2010, Klein_2018, Klein2021} for modeling inspiraling compact binaries with eccentricity and spin-precession, which now also incorporates the effects of periastron advance.
-This model was recently used for parameter estimation of the GW200105 event (an NS-BH binary analyzed as a purely inspiral event by limiting $f_{\rm max}$ to 280~Hz), claiming evidence of periastron advance and reporting eccentricity of $e_0 = 0.145^{+0.007}_{-0.097}$ at 20~Hz\cite{Morras2025b}.
-Although our current study with \texttt{TaylorF2Ecck} primarily focuses on pure inspiral NS-NS events with generally low residual eccentricity ($\lesssim 0.1$), we performed a parameter estimation run on same event for comparison.
-A direct, one-to-one comparison between \texttt{TaylorF2Ecck} and \texttt{pyEFPE} is challenging due to differing methodologies to get GW waveform reponse function. \texttt{TaylorF2Ecck}, following Ref.~\cite{TGHH}, analytically implements eccentricity-induced orbital effects, including periastron advance and GW emission, and converts these to the frequency domain using SPA with fully analytic PN terms.
-In contrast, the \texttt{pyEFPE} model, as described in\cite{Morras2025a}, incorporates eccentricity and periastron advance in a manner that does not allow for full analyticity in its frequency-domain eccentric part, due to numerical integration and other non-analytic approximations in handling eccentricity evolution.
-A preliminary mismatch comparison (Appendix~\ref{sec:comparison_pyefpe_taylorf2_family}) shows that \texttt{pyEFPE} diverges significantly from the \texttt{TaylorF2} family for $e_0 \gtrsim 0.08$.
-This is likely due to \texttt{TaylorF2Ecc}/\texttt{TaylorF2Ecck} being limited to leading-order ${\cal O}(e_0^2)$ phasing corrections, whereas \texttt{pyEFPE} incorporates up-to ${\cal O}(e_0^4)$ terms, which are important for long inspirals and moderate $e_0$ (also see Ref.~\cite{TGHH} for a comparison of ${\cal O}(e_0^2)$ and ${\cal O}(e_0^6)$ corrections in eccentric inspirals).
+During the finalization of this manuscript, the \texttt{pyEFPE} waveform model became available~\cite{Morras2025a}.
+This is a new Python implementation of the long-developing EFPE framework~\cite{Klein2010, Klein_2018, Klein2021} for modeling inspiraling compact binaries with eccentricity and spin precession, which now also incorporates periastron advance.
+This model was recently used for parameter estimation of the GW200105 event (an NSBH binary analyzed as a purely inspiral event by limiting $f_{\rm max}$ to $280$~Hz), claiming evidence of periastron advance and reporting eccentricity $e_0 = 0.145^{+0.007}_{-0.097}$ at $20$~Hz~\cite{Morras2025b}.
+Although our current study with \texttt{TaylorF2Ecck} focuses on inspiral-dominated BNS events with generally low residual eccentricity ($\lesssim 0.1$), we performed a parameter-estimation run on the same event for comparison.
+A direct, one-to-one comparison between \texttt{TaylorF2Ecck} and \texttt{pyEFPE} is challenging because the implementations differ in how the gravitational-wave response is obtained. \texttt{TaylorF2Ecck}, following Ref.~\cite{TGHH}, analytically implements eccentricity-induced orbital effects, including periastron advance and GW emission, and converts these to the frequency domain using the SPA with fully analytic PN terms.
+In contrast, \texttt{pyEFPE}, as described in Ref.~\cite{Morras2025a}, incorporates eccentricity and periastron advance in a manner that does not allow for a fully analytic frequency-domain eccentric model, owing to numerical integration and other non-analytic approximations in the eccentricity evolution.
+A preliminary mismatch comparison (Appendix~\ref{sec:comparison_pyefpe_taylorf2_family}) shows that \texttt{pyEFPE} diverges significantly from the eccentric \texttt{TaylorF2} family, with ${\cal M}^{*}_{\%} \gtrsim 3$ for $e_0 \gtrsim 0.08$.
+This is likely due to \texttt{TaylorF2Ecc}/\texttt{TaylorF2Ecck} being limited to leading-order ${\cal O}(e_0^2)$ Fourier phase corrections, whereas \texttt{pyEFPE} incorporates corrections up to ${\cal O}(e_0^4)$, which are important for long inspirals and moderate $e_0$ (see also Ref.~\cite{TGHH} for a comparison of ${\cal O}(e_0^2)$ and ${\cal O}(e_0^6)$ corrections in eccentric inspirals).
 Future updates to \texttt{TaylorF2Ecck} will enable direct tests of these higher-order corrections.